Eco-hotel Tip in Minca

 Wifi

-Wifi is not a given in Minca, especially at the accommodations located outside the village.
+Wifi is not available everywhere in Minca, especially at the accommodations located outside the village.
 Also in the village, internet is not always stable.
 We have been to Minca twice during the rainy season, in August/September.
-The last time the power went out a few times in the afternoon after some thunderstorms and we were without internet.
-A number of hotels have their own generator, so then you don’t suffer.
+The last time the power went out a few times in the afternoon after some thunderstorms and we were temporarily without internet.

 Supermarkets